SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ####### searchable

-Many text-based menus are searchable by a type of fuzzy search. dmenu and its successor rofi are shell filters that act as a text-based fuzzily searchable menu. rofi can similate dmenu with the -dmenu argument dmenu/rofi create a menu entry for each item in stdin, where newline is treated as the delimiter by default dmenu/rofi output the selected item to stdout
+Many text-based menus are searchable by a type of fuzzy search. dmenu and its successor rofi as well as choose on mac are shell filters that act as a text-based fuzzily searchable menu. rofi can similate dmenu with the -dmenu argument dmenu/rofi/choose create a menu entry for each item in stdin, where newline is treated as the delimiter by default dmenu/rofi/choose output the selected item to stdout

 ######## command palette / quick open menu